ionic-team/capacitor/site/docs-md/cordova/index.md

 ## Differences between Capacitor and Cordova

-Capacitor has a few key differences that require web developers, previously used to Cordova's approach, to change app development workflows.
+In spirit, Capacitor and Cordova are very similar.
+Both manage a Web View and provide a structured way of exposing native functionality to your web code.
+However, Capacitor has a few key differences that require web developers, previously used to Cordova's approach, to change app development workflows.

 ### Native Project Management